johnmark287/apt-project/README.md

 # APT PROJECT
 # Web Development
-Learning how to Develop a website using Django and Python
+Learning how to Develop a website using Django